-How do you know who is who, when to jump in, when to jump out?
+But how do you know which one I am? you ask.
+How do you know when to jump in, when to jump out?

-Ask this simple but relevant question of a DDPD sufferer: Have you been to this place, in your car, as the driver, before?
+Ask this simple but relevant question of any DDPD sufferer: Have you been to this place, in your car, as the driver, before?

 If the answer is Yes, you might get there without incident.

-If the answer is No, you might get there without incident (not guaranteed).
+If the answer is No, you might get there without incident but it’s not guaranteed.

 Is there a subtle difference?
 Is there a difference?

-Am I driving you crazy, or do you want to Drive Ms Crazy?
+Am I driving you crazy?
+Do you want to Drive Ms Crazy?